dsccommunity/ExchangeDsc/README.md

 ## Requirements

-The minimum Windows Management Framework (PowerShell) version required is 5.0 or higher, which ships with Windows 10 or Windows Server 2016, but can also be installed on Windows 7 SP1, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2012 and Windows Server 2012 R2.
+The minimum Windows Management Framework (PowerShell) version required is 4.0, which ships with Windows Server 2012 and Windows Server 2012 R2, but can also be installed on Windows 2008 R2 (the minimum supported OS version for Exchange Server 2013).

+Note that while the xExchange module may work with newer releases of PowerShell, the Microsoft Exchange Product Group does not support running Microsoft Exchange Server with versions of PowerShell newer than the one that shipped with the Windows Server version that Exchange is installed on.
+See the **Windows PowerShell** section of the [Exchange Server Supportability Matrix](https://technet.microsoft.com/en-us/library/ff728623(v=exchg.160).aspx) for more information.

 ## Examples